 Restricted Share Units.
 Where a Participant receives a restricted share unit in respect of services rendered by the Participant in a particular calendar year in respect of, in the course of, or by virtue of, his or her employment and the Restricted Share Unit gives the Participant the right to receive Common Shares of the Company within three years following the end of that calendar year, generally no amount is required to be included in the Participant's income until such Common Shares are received.
 At such time, an amount equal to the fair market value of the Common Shares received will be included in the Participant's employment income.
-In the case of all other restricted share units, a Participant generally will be required to include in employment income, for the year in which such restricted share units are granted, an amount equal to the fair market value of the accrued gain on the restricted share units to the extent that such amount was not otherwise included in the employment income of the Participant for the year or any preceding year.
+In the case of all other restricted share units, a Participant generally will be required to include in employment income, for the year in which such restricted share units are granted, an amount equal to the fair market value of the restricted share units at the time of the grant and, for each subsequent year, the amount (if any) of the accrued gain on the restricted share units to the extent that such amount was not otherwise included in the employment income of the Participant for the year or any preceding year.
 The fair market value of restricted share units will be determined taking into account the vesting and other conditions.
 A Participant who has included an amount in employment income in respect of restricted share units may be entitled to a deduction if the vesting conditions for such units are not met and the units are canceled.